Boynton Health is looking for passionate, enthusiastic students to become Health Advocates.

 What is a Health Advocate?

 A Health Advocate (HA) is a student appointed as a health resource in their residence hall or apartment community, fraternity, or sorority.
-Health Advocates attend class every Tuesday from 2:45 p.m. to 4:45 p.m. at Boynton Health, where they are trained to respond to common health-related issues.
+Health Advocates attend class every Tuesday from 2:30 p.m. to 4:25 p.m., where they are trained to respond to common health-related issues.
+Health Advocate class will be held virtually during the fall semester.
+We will decide at a later date and communicate with all Health Advocates in advance whether Health Advocate class will held virtually or in person during the spring semester

 Health Advocates get to: